 This is a perfect walk if you have children happy in the pram and you want to stretch your legs after a long flight!
 From here you can watch the paragliders whoosh in and out of the coast as well as get a great view of the sea.

 Also of interest when visiting Lima with Kids, there is a small Museo de Oro (Gold Museum) should you not have time to go to the bigger one, a bowling alley and movie theatre.
-One of us played in the games parlour with the kids while the other one soaked up some of Peru’s golden history.
+One of us played in the games parlor with the kids while the other one soaked up some of Peru’s golden history.

-- Double Decker Bus
+Double Decker Bus

-Mira Bus is the double decker panoramic bus that departs from Parque Kennedy.
+Mira Bus is the double-decker panoramic bus that departs from Parque Kennedy.
 This bus is a lot of fun for the kids to ride on the top deck – plus a utilitarian way to get around, especially if you don’t have a lot of time.

-In short: most kids love to swim, and for ours it is a real treat.
+In short: most kids love to swim, and for ours, it is a real treat.
 So this is something that we can do in the hotel, fit in midday naps, and take care of our bodies while recovering from a long flight.

 This is listed last on our tips for Miraflores & Lima with Kids, but it’s the ‘non-negotiable one!’
 More information about our Lima Hotel Recommendations.

 Looking For More Information On Peru And Lima With Kids?
 Check Out Some Of Our Other Posts